alemar11/ios-watchos-tvos-macos-resources/README.md

 * [springdamping](https://github.com/mortenjust/springdamping) - Realtime experimentation with duration, spring and damping for UIView animations.
 * [Stellar](https://github.com/AugustRush/Stellar) - A fantastic Physical animation library for swift.
 * [UIViewXXYBoom](https://github.com/xxycode/UIViewXXYBoom)
-* [Vesper](https://github.com/brentsimmons/Vesper) - Vesper is a note-taking app for iOS by Q Branch.
+* [ViewAnimator](https://github.com/marcosgriselli/ViewAnimator) - ViewAnimator is a library for building complex iOS UIView animations in an easy way.
+It provides one line animations for any view included the ones which contain other views like UITableView and UICollectionView with its cells or UIStackView with its arrangedSubviews.
 * [WVCheckMark](https://github.com/wvabrinskas/WVCheckMark) - Animated checkmark made with CoreAnimation.

 ## App